lablup/backend.ai-docs-webui/docs/mount_vfolder/mount_vfolder.rst

 .. _session-with-mounts:

 =============================================
-Create a Compute Session with Mounted Folders
+Mounting Folders to a Compute Session
 =============================================

 When you start a compute session, the user has access to the ``/home/work/``